 - 1.4 The Core Strategy was developed by the District Council over a five years period between 2006 and 2011.
 In formulating the Vision, Objectives and Policies within the Plan a range of issues were taken into account: - 1.
 The Sustainable Community Strategy of Newark & Sherwood District Council and Nottinghamshire County Council and other strategies and programmes. - 2.
 National Planning Policy National policy on specific aspects of spatial planning were contained within guidance documents known either as Planning Policy Statements (PPS) or Planning Policy Guidance Notes (PPG).
 This guidance covered broad topic areas such as housing, employment, town centres, green belts and biodiversity, etc and were prescriptive on detailed issues.
 A key requirement of the planning system introduced by the Planning and Compulsory Purchase Act 2004 is the delivery of sustainable development.
-The National Planning Policy Framework (NPPF) replaced the PPSs and PPGs on 27 March 2012.
+The National Planning Policy Framework (NPPF) replaced the PPSs and PPGs on 27 March 2012 and was itself updated by a new NPPF in July 2018 and February 2019.